 Discover how New Mexico's Tularosa Basin became the cradle of America's space program.
 Visitors from across the country and around the world come to Alamogordo to learn about the history, science and technology of space travel.
 Permanent exhibits showcase the historical developments of rocketry and the pioneers in the field, as well as the challenges of living in space with presentations of space food, clothing, a space toilet and more.
 The museum also exhibits real moon rocks!
 The museum is home to the International Space Hall of Fame, which commemorates the achievements of the men and women behind man's exploration of the heavens.

 White Sands, a spectacular landscape shaped by natural forces, is like no other place on earth.
-Located in the heart of the Tularosa Basin just 15 minutes (13 miles) west of Alamogordo, White Sands is the largest gypsum dune field in the world.
+Located in the heart of the Tularosa Basin just 20 minutes (17 miles) west of Alamogordo, White Sands is the largest gypsum dune field in the world.
 Long considered one of the world's great natural wonders, the glistening white dunes range over 275 square miles.
 A unique variety of plants and animals have evolved to survive the seemingly harsh conditions.
 The park offers a wide range of programs and activities including guided walks, full moon hikes, junior ranger programs and the ever-popular dune sledding.
+Ask about sleds at the front desk for a fun time of sliding down the dunes.